 By the 1970s, gin was the boring drink your parents drank.
 But the Bombay Sapphire launch in 1988 changed all this: the unusual blue bottle and juniper-light profile attracted a new following.
 It reinvented the category and opened the door for Hendricks 10 years later, complete with apothecary bottle and cucumber perfect serve.

 The surge in gin's popularity has seen a dramatic rise in the number of craft gin-makers.
 Just five micro-distilleries opened in the UK between 2008 and 2011, and the same number opened in 2012.
-But distillery licence applications are now skyrocketing - from five in the year to March 2010, to 20 in 2014, and a whopping 65 between March 2014 and 2015.
+But distillery licence applications are now skyrocketing and there were over 50 craft distilleries operating in Scotland alone in 2017.
 This makes the craft distilling movement one of the most exciting trends to emerge from the world of drink in recent years.

 At the moment, global sales of gin are up about 4% year-on-year, bars and supermarkets are stocking more brands, and consumers are much more interested in the story and provenance - not just in buying the cheapest gin available.
 All in all, the future of the industry is looking very good.
 Let's drink to that!